How drinking more water may help you lose weight

 When you add workouts to your weight-loss plan, you probably want that effort to pay off in more calories burned and more lean muscle mass.
 Hydration makes that happen.

 It’s also important to pay attention to hydration during exercise, because the body loses fluids as it generates heat and cools itself through perspiration.
-Drinking up helps your body maintain its blood volume, which allows blood vessels at the skin’s surface to expand and regulate body temperature, according to Dr. Jampolis.
+Drinking up helps your body maintain its blood volume, which allows blood vessels at the skin’s surface to expand and regulate body temperature, according to Jampolis.

 “If your body can’t dump excess heat via sweating, you’re setting yourself up for heat exhaustion or worse,” she says.
 “Adequate hydration can improve your workouts by decreasing fatigue, which can allow you to work out longer and potentially burn more calories.”
-This means it’s a good idea to hydrate before and throughout your workout—not just when you start to feel thirsty.
+This means it’s a good idea to hydrate before and throughout your workout — not just when you start to feel thirsty.

 Does drinking water reduce bloat?

-Water helps everything move through your digestive system, so it’s reasonable to assume drinking more water would help prevent constipation—one of the major causes of belly bulges and bloating.
+Water helps everything move through your digestive system, so it’s reasonable to assume drinking more water would help prevent constipation — one of the major causes of belly bulges and bloating.
 But there really isn’t any solid research to prove it.

 Does drinking water affect your motivation?

 In addition to muscle cramps, dehydration leads to several annoying-to-scary symptoms that could zap your motivation to get moving, including fatigue, dizziness, and confusion.
-And a study of runners published in the International Journal of Sports Medicine showed dehydration also increases your body’s production of the stress hormone cortisol.
+“Any of these symptoms could affect your motivation to exercise, cook at home, and make better food choices,” says Jampolis.

 4 other health benefits of drinking water